Many of us have been asked to provide a clean catch urine sample at some point, even if we didn’t realize it at the time.

 Important to note here is that NGS testing has been shown to be significantly more accurate than standard tests.
 However like all of the tests, it has its pros and cons, so it pays to do thorough research first.

-4. Deep shotgun metagenomics (also based on DNA sequencing)
+4. Next-generation sequencing and deep shotgun metagenomics (also based on DNA sequencing)

-Also based on sequencing the DNA of microbes in human samples, deep shotgun metagenomics enables all known organisms (bacteria, fungi, parasites, and viruses) to be identified.
+Also based on sequencing the DNA of microbes in human samples, next-generation sequencing (NGS) and deep shotgun metagenomics enables all known organisms (bacteria, fungi, parasites, and viruses) to be identified.

 For any of these at-home testing options, you’ll need to capture the best urine sample possible.
 That is, a midstream or clean catch urine sample, for reasons you’re by now familiar with.
 We’ve provided some handy step-by-step tips for how to go about this in our At Home UTI Test article.